Dual representations for quasiconvex compositions with applications to systemic risk measures: Introduction

-For the proof of our main duality theorem (\Cref{mainthm}), we need a nonstandard minimax result since the assumptions of the standard minimax theorem in \citet{sion} may not hold in our case.
-We are able to overcome this issue by using the minimax inequality in \citet{Liu} (see also \citet{liurelated1,liurelated2}), which works under weaker conditions.
+For the proof of our main duality theorem (\Cref{mainthm}), we need a nonstandard minimax result since the assumptions of the standard minimax theorem in \cite{sion} may not hold in our case.
+We are able to overcome this issue by using the minimax inequality in \cite{Liu} (see also \cite{liurelated1,liurelated2}), which works under weaker conditions.
 With additional arguments that use the properties of the involved functions, we are able to turn the inequality into an equality.
 Hence, the proof of the main theorem makes novel use of minimax theory.

 After building the general theory, we go back to our motivating problem on systemic risk measures.
 Using a quasiconvex univariate risk measure $\rho$ and a concave aggregation function $\Lambda$, we are able to provide a dual representation for the systemic risk measure $R=\rho\circ\Lambda$ in a probabilistic framework.
 We also discuss the economic interpretations of the dual variables and penalty functions in terms of the underlying financial network.
+Thanks to our results on quasiconvex compositions, we are able to decompose the contributions of $\rho$ and $\Lambda$ to the penalty function as separate terms, which would not have been possible by an application of quasiconvex duality (\cite{kupper,penot}) directly on $R$.

 The rest of this paper is organized as follows.
 In \Cref{sec:quasicon}, we review some basic notions and results about convex and quasiconvex functions. \Cref{sec:natquasi} is dedicated to some more technical notions for vector-valued functions: natural quasiconvexity, regular monotonicity, and lower demicontinuity.
 In \Cref{sec:comp}, we prove the main theorem on quasiconvex compositions together with some important special cases.
 This is followed by \Cref{sec:cone}, where we discuss the validity of a compactness assumption in concrete settings.
 In \Cref{sec:application}, we apply the theory to obtain dual representations for systemic risk measures.
-Among the various examples that we study, Eisenberg-Noe model is discussed separately as it has a more sophisticated aggregation function.
-Some proofs of the results in Sections \ref{sec:comp} and \ref{sec:application} are collected in \Cref{sec:app}, the appendix.
+Among the various examples that we study, Eisenberg-Noe model is discussed separately as it has a more sophisticated aggregation function. \Cref{sec: conclusion} concludes the paper.
+Some proofs of the results are collected in Appendices~\ref{app: 2 and 3}, \ref{app:comp}, and \ref{app:sec 6}.